daniel-valdes/SQL_EmployeeDB/README.md

 ![DB-design](figures/dbd.png)

-Database ERD diagram was created using .[http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com) The modeling process is an intuitive process that helps us gain a better understanding of our database.
-In this step we identify primary and foreign keys, define datatypes, and determine relationships.
+Database ERD diagram was created using [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+The modeling process is an intuitive process that helps us gain a better understanding of our database.
+In this step we identify **primary keys** as well as **foreign keys**, define datatypes, and determine relationships.
 For some tables, like with the *Employees* and *Departments* tables, this is simple since each record is unique and has a numeric ID.
 For other it is more nuanced and requires the creation of composite keys.

 #### Data Engineering